kahnu044/wordpress-docker/WebSite/wp-content/plugins/carousel-block/readme.txt

 == Description ==

 A responsive carousel slider for the Gutenberg editor that supports adding any blocks to slides.

+🚀 **Carousel Slider Version 2 is here!** Now powered by **Swiper.js** for a smoother, faster, and more modern experience.
+See below for update instructions.

 = Features =